JorgeCastilloPrz/JetpackComposeAndInternals/README.md

 * Golden screenshots are already taken and in this repo
 * Run `./gradlew screenshottests:verifyPaparazziDebug` to verify against the golden screenshots.

+## Slides

+Slides are automatically deployed to [this url](https://jorgecastillo.dev/JetpackComposeAndInternals/) using GitHub pages via a GitHub action.